 So how does this work practically?

 Companies working with the Rainforest Alliance can request an UTZ audit exemption, while companies with an UTZ certification can apply for the Rainforest Alliance Endorsement.
 If you have no desire to start sourcing ingredients from the other certification and want to continue business as usual with just one of the organizations, then essentially nothing will change for you.
 For companies that are dual certified, depending on where you are in the certification cycle, you can let one of the certificates expire and continue with the other, while seeking out the appropriate endorsement or exemption.

 It is important to emphasize that the mutual recognition solely relates to the Chain of Custody certification process, and not the marketing or labeling.
-UTZ certified ingredients can only be sold or labeled as UTZ and Rainforest Alliance certified ingredients can only be sold or labeled as Rainforest Alliance.
+From July 1, 2019 further mutual recognition options will be available for our cocoa, tea and hazelnut programs.

 The steps you’ll need to take to start benefiting from this change will differ from company to company.
 To find out what it means for your company, check our guidelines document.

 “The mutual recognition of the Chain of Custody certification is part of a larger effort to look at how we can facilitate our partners’ transition towards one certification system before we launch a single certification program late next year,” Alex Morgan says.